raspberrypi/style-guide/style-guide.md

 *   OS – operating system.
 Plural OSes.
 *   outbox
 *   overclocking (noun), overclock (verb).
 Never the verb *clock*, which may mean something else entirely.
 If in doubt, clarify.
 For example, *dynamic frequency clocking*.
+*   overcurrent - spelled solid; no hyphen, no space
+*   overvoltage - spelled solid; no hyphen, no space

 ###P